KennethCNg/Draft/README.md

 Note: I was very torn between this structure and another.
 The other would be having each sport as its own table, and thus the Player's table would have a polymorphic association and belong to each of the Baskeball, Baseball, and Football tables.
 However, I felt this method kept my code more DRY and so the better choice.

-I chose this set-up because any additional sports that need to be added, would be a simple addition to the Sport table, its name brief would be one line in the NAME_BRIEF_DICTIONARY.
+Furthermore any additional sports that need to be added, would be a simple addition to the Sport table, its name brief would be one line in the NAME_BRIEF_DICTIONARY.
 The other schema would involve me creating another model, and another controller just to add another sport.
+It would making scaling much easier.

 Sports
 <table>